Plugscyber/TwineAdventure/README.md

 Adding to and removing player money.

+--
 In development:
+--

 Selling items system.

 Magic system (Think this will be easy to impliment.)

+--
-Planned projects based off this.
+Planned related projects
+--

 TwineAdventureLite - a simpler version of this code with only inventory, health and gold.
 Easy to make but not when you're distracted with this project.